mcnijman/go-emailaddress/README.md

 go-emailaddress is a tiny Go library for finding, parsing and validating email addresses.
 This library is tested for Go v1.9 and above.

+Note that there is no such thing as perfect email address validation other than sending an actual email (ie. with a confirmation token).
+This library however checks if the email format conforms to the spec and if the host (domain) is actually able to receive emails.
+You can also use this library to find emails in a byte array.
+This package is created as similar packages don't seem to be maintained anymore (ie contain bugs with pull requests still open), and/or use wrong local validation.

 ## Usage ##

 ```bash